vitorvk2/Semear-ong/README.md

-# Projeto para ong Semear
+# Project for NGO Semear

-Este projeto pauta a criação de uma estrutura online para a ONG Semear de Marília-SP que necessita de uma organização dos seus alunos e orientadores de maneira prática e rápida.
-Para isso o projeto será feito com Django para parte Web e API e Flutter para mobile, no banco de dados utilizaremos o MySQL
+This project aims to create an online structure for the NGO Semear in Marília-SP, which requires an organized and efficient way to manage its students and mentors.
+For this purpose, the project will be developed using Django for the web and API components, and Flutter for the mobile application.
+MySQL will be used as the database.

-## Dependências
+## Dependencies

-Para usar rodar o projeto é necessário ter o Python no mínimo na versão 3.6 e MySQL 5.7 já no mobile Flutter 2.0.3
+To run the project, you need to have at least Python 3.6 and MySQL 5.7 installed.
+For the mobile application, Flutter 2.0.3 is required.

-## Install
+## Installation

 > MySQL: